• Study level

 Study of ingredients, chemical nature, physical behavior and formulation

-Development of a formula in several steps with imposed constraints.
+Development of a formula in several stages with imposed constraints.

 Critical analysis of the results obtained.

-For the introduction to chemical engineering applied to the field of cosmetics, students will have to work on a case study that describes the laboratory scale production of a cosmetic product, and then find a way to produce it at a larger scale.
+For the introduction to chemical engineering applied to the field of cosmetics, students will work on a case study that describes the laboratory-scale production of a cosmetic product, and then find a way to produce it on a larger scale.

 Hourly volumes* :